sdsu-its/api-ms-mon/recorders.md

 You can either request information on all of the Recorders, via this endpoint, or a recorder with a specific id, defined below.

 {% sample lang="js" %}
 Recorder request using jQuery.
-You will need to supply the `SESSION_TOKEN` which can be obtained during [user authentication](/authentication.md).
+A Session Token, while recommended, is not required for these requests, as they are Read Only.

 ```js
 var payload = {};